Instructions for PhD Program Application

-Applicants fill out the GPA Worksheet and submit it with the School of Social Work Application Form.
+Applicants fill out the GPA Worksheet.
 Two separate GPAs are calculated: undergraduate and master's degrees.
 If one of your schools uses a narrative transcript format, indicate that in the appropriate place on the form.
 Follow the directions on the GPA Worksheet.

 Students entering the PhD program must have successfully completed an introductory undergraduate level statistics course within the last five years.
 This requirement refers to courses that identify the learning of statistical theory and statistical methodologies as their main purpose and substantive content, as opposed to courses that might include some infusion of selected content on statistical methods.
 It is not necessary to have already met this prerequisite to apply to the program.
 The prerequisite can be satisfied any time prior to entering the University.
 [See GPA worksheet for indicating fulfillment.]